Norwegian Cruise Line warns coronavirus having 'adverse impact'

 The cruise operator says coronavirus has known impact of 75 cents a share

-Norwegian Cruise Line Holdings reported better-than-expected fourth-quarter results on Thursday and warned the coronavirus outbreak will dent its bottom line.
+Norwegian Cruise Line Holdings reported better-than-expected fourth-quarter results on Thursday but warned the coronavirus outbreak will dent its bottom line.

 Continue Reading Below